-Geothermal energy is now on the threshold of becoming a major player in the energy market in East Africa.
-Kenya has set itself very ambitious goals to reach in the coming decades, by declaring that geothermal is to become its main source of additional electricity in the near future through Kenya Vision 2030.
-From the current availability of geothermal electricity with 677 MWe on-line (Omenda and Mangi, 2016), the long-term plans are now to reach 2000 MWe on-line from geothermal by the year 2018, and 5000 MWe by the year 2030.
-These may by overly optimistic goals but still show the burning ambition of the Government of Kenya, which is to be admired and supported.
+Geothermal energy is now on the threshold of becoming a major energy source in the energy market in East Africa.
+It certainly is in Kenya, which has set itself very ambitious goals to reach in the coming decades, by declaring that geothermal is to become its main source of additional electricity in the near future through Kenya Vision 2030 (GoK, 2014).
+From the current availability of geothermal electricity with 690 MWe on-line (Mangi, 2018), the long-term plans are to reach 5000 MWe on-line from geothermal by the year 2030.
+This may be an overly optimistic goal, but still shows the burning ambition of the Government of Kenya, which is to be admired and supported.